VijayP30/Personal-Website/README.md

 This is the source code for my personal website.
 The website showcases my projects, experience, and other personal information.
 It also includes a page that stores and visualizes my running data, which is coming soon.

+The website is being depolyed by Vercel and hosted [here](https://pranav-vijay.vercel.app/)

 ## Table of Contents

 - [Description](#description)